yo1995/Daily_GUI_Tools/Tool_LG-Ultrafine-brightness/README.md

 ![logo](/Tool_LG-Ultrafine-brightness/brightness.png)

-Per report in #3, the latest version might not work with Windows 10 1903 yet.

 ## Download

-~~For commandline version, use the directory without GUI in its path.~~ the command line version is not maintained. you can always try it with a latest version libusb .dll.
+~~**For commandline version, use the directory without GUI in its path.**~~
+the command line version is not actively maintained. you can always try it with a latest version libusb .dll.

 **For GUI version, download 2 files in [this folder](/Tool_LG-Ultrafine-brightness/CLR_GUI/Released) and launch them.**

 ## Description

 This is a working command line tool for adjusting brightness for LG UltraFine series monitors.
-Works fine with my LG UltraFine 5K - 27MD5K monitor on Windows 10 1803. **x64 only.**
+Works fine with my LG UltraFine 5K - 27MD5K monitor on Windows 10 1803.
+Also reportedly work with LG UltraFine 4K - 24MD4KL 23.7 2019, per #5.
+**x64 only.**

 A friendly fork of